Harrow, London: Arts

 The borough's Harrow Arts Centre is located in Pinner and includes a theatre and several meeting rooms for various arts groups.

 The St George's centre has a large Vue cinema.
 Formerly Sheepcote Road was home to Granada Theatre, opened in 1937, which became a 3 screen cinema in 1973.
 The building, interior designed by Theodore Komisarjevsky, was Grade II listed in 1988.
 The cinema went through ownership and name changes from 1989 until it was permanently closed in 1996, six months after the other cinema opening at St George's.
 After a few years in a derelict condition, the building became a health club gymnasium operated by Gold's Gym.
 The theatre's original Wurlitzer organ is retained in the building, although currently not accessible to the public, is reported to remain in perfect working condition.

 An art-deco cinema called Dominion opened in 1936 adjoining Lower Mead football ground, on much of the site of Greenhill Farm.
 It was later purchased by ABC Cinemas, and the Dominion's original art deco design (by F.E.
 Bromige) was covered in new metal cladding in 1962.
 In the 1970s the lower floor was converted to a bingo hall and in the 1990s the cinema became the Safari, showing Bollywood films.
 This closed in the 20teens and it was not until January 2020 when plans to restore the art deco (and building 78 flats at the site) were approved by Harrow council.
-This is currently under re-construction.
+This was completed in 2026.